Whats in this section?

 Where do I go for dementia information?

-Usually the initial point of contact to access care services for those living with dementia or Alzheimer’s disease is either their GP (for healthcare solutions) or Adult Social Care services (for most other services).
+The initial point of contact to access care services for those living with dementia or Alzheimer’s disease is either their GP (for healthcare solutions) or Adult Social Care services (for most other services).

 The types of dementia support available are likely to involve the NHS, Adult Social Care and voluntary agencies.
 Some examples of dementia services and support for people with dementia include: